GSA-TTS/tts-tech-operations/how_we_work/glossary.md

 ## Other Glossaries

-Also see [the Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) for terms that are specific to the technology powering our platform.
+Also see [the Cloud Foundry glossary](http://docs.cloudfoundry.org/concepts/glossary.html) for terms that are specific to the technology powering cloud.gov.